nh-server/FBI-NH/.github/ISSUE_TEMPLATE.md

-Before creating an issue, remember that FBI does not work on systems without custom firmware on 11.3.
-There is no kernel exploit for this version yet, and there are currently no estimates when another one will be found.

 If you are experiencing issues installing a CIA file, please make sure that:
 * Your CIA file is valid.
 * Your SD card is good.